DANiel keene t/a the organ inn

 PUB OF THE YEAR 2019

-This year we have been privileged enough to be awarded the Campaign for Real Ale (CAMRA) 2019 pub of the Year award for the Bath & Borders Region.
+Daniel Keene was privileged enough to be awarded the Campaign for Real Ale (CAMRA) various pub of the Year awards for the Bath & Borders Region, during his time at The Organ Inn.

 This branch of CAMRA encompasses not only Bath but also towns and villages in Wiltshire and Somerset.
 The whole area is a rich haven of real ale with over 300 splendid pubs and 17 excellent breweries.

-We have also maintained our position in the Good Beer Guide every year we have been opened, we are also consistently inspected and awarded 'Cask Marque' status for the excellent Cask conditioned ales we serve.
+Dan also maintained his position in the Good Beer Guide every year he was open, he was also consistently inspected and awarded 'Cask Marque' status for the excellent Cask conditioned ales the pub served.